Juan Fernández de Heredia: Campaigns in Greece

 In 1376, Heredia conducted the fleet bearing Pope Gregory XI back to Rome, presaging the end of the Avignon Papacy.
 The next year, on September 24, Gregory formally appointed Heredia grand master, following the death of Robert of Juilly on July 27.
 Heredia embarked from Naples for Romania late in 1377, arriving in Vonitsa in April 1378.
-Heredia immediately set about to take Arta but was captured by Ghin Boua Spata, lord of Aetolia and Acarnania, and sold to the Ottoman Turks.
+Heredia immediately set about to take Arta but was captured by Gjin Bua Shpata, lord of Aetolia and Acarnania, and sold to the Ottoman Turks.
 He was quickly ransomed, for he was in Glarentsa on 20 May 1379, though during his absence, his commandant, Gaucher of La Bastide, hired the Navarrese Company of mercenaries and brought them to the Principality of Achaea for eight months.